2 min read

 How To Prepare Your Dog For An Empty House: Back To School Days

-Practice.
-Yes, practice for your dog being home alone and you being gone.
-Get into the routine you’d normally have when school goes back and you leave for work.
 Get the children involved (if they’re going back to school).
-Have them pack their backpacks, get their shoes and other items and head out the door.
-You should do the same — get into your regular routine and leave the house.
-Getting your dog back into the swing of the routine is a great way to make the transition from full house to empty house easier.
+Have them pack their backpacks, get their shoes and other items, and head out the door.
+You should do the same — get into your routine and leave the house.
+Getting your dog back into the swing of the routine is a great way to make the transition from a full house to an empty house easier.

 Treats.
 If your pups are going to be home alone, give them new (or different) toys and treats.
 Swapping out your pet’s toys will make them seem like brand new.
 You can buy new toys or swap out current toys.
 Give your dog a food treat puzzle; keeping his brain and his body engaged will help keep him entertained and perhaps prevent any undesirable behaviors (chewed shoes, for example!)